Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: Results in 1D premixed configuration

 In addition, neglecting the enthalpy of the particles can lead to severe numerical difficulties.
-The numerical method used for the present study is fully coupled.
+The numerical method used for the present study is based on a full coupling of both phases.
 The set of discretized equations is solved by means of a modified Newton method.
 Therefore, the conservation of energy is critical.
-When neglecting the particle enthalpy $h_{\text{p}}$, as earlier authors did, we could not obtain numerical convergence when TiCl$_{4}$ injected mass fraction was greater than $5 \%$, even though continuation techniques were employed.
+As already stated, when neglecting the particle enthalpy $\tilde{h}_{\text{p}}$, we could not obtain numerical convergence when TiCl$_{4}$ injected mass fraction was greater than $5 \%$, even though continuation techniques were employed.
 The system seems to become singular when the nanoparticle mass fraction becomes too large.
 This is due to the fact that with an implicit method when using the conservative model the condition $h(+\infty)=h(-\infty)$ is enforced.
 On the contrary, when neglecting $\tilde{h}_{\text{p}}$, the condition $\tilde{h}_{\text{g}}(+\infty) = \tilde{h}_{\text{g}}(-\infty)$ is imposed, which is not possible.
-If one uses an explicit or semi-implicit solver, such numerical difficulty is circumvented, but the system of equations used is still non-conservative and may lead to converged but non-physical solutions.
+If one uses an explicit or semi-implicit solver, such numerical difficulty is potentially circumvented, however the system of equations used is still non-conservative and may lead to converged but non-physical solutions.

-In premixed configurations diffusion of nanoparticles is relatively negligible as the mixture rapidly reaches a thermodynamic equilibrium, especially here given the fast TiCl$_{4}$ conversion rates, so that the computation of the diffusion velocity is not critical.
-However, in non-premixed counterflow configurations, relative diffusion due to concentration gradients and thermophoresis can play an important role in the flame and nanoparticle dynamics, as discussed in the following section.
+As already stated, in premixed configurations the diffusion of nanoparticles is relatively negligible as the mixture rapidly reaches a thermodynamic equilibrium, especially here given the fast TiCl$_{4}$ conversion rates.
+For this reason, the computation of the diffusion velocity is not critical.
+However, in non-premixed counterflow configurations, relative diffusion due to concentration gradients and thermophoresis can play an important role in the flame and nanoparticle dynamics, as it will be discussed in the following section.